Greece wildfires: New blaze hits Evia island | DW | 23.08.2021

 The blaze was moving toward the coastal tourist village of Marmari.
 The Athens News Agency reported that Marmari authorities have boats on standby to evacuate people if needed.

-The Greek fire brigade said it sent dozens of firefighters, over 20 fire engines, water-dropping airplanes and helicopters to Evia.
+The Greek fire brigade said it sent dozens of firefighters, more than 20 fire engines, and water-dropping airplanes and helicopters to Evia.

 The fire was contained after several hours, the fire department said.